-1Q1.
+- 1Q1.
 No rider shall benefit from his or her misconduct.
-Misconduct on the part of a team member or support person may result in penalties to any member of the team who places in the event [relegation or disqualification].
+Misconduct on the part of a team member or support person may result in penalties to any member of the team who places in the event [relegation or disqualification]. - 1Q2.

-1Q2.
 General Misconduct.
-The following offenses may be punished by suspension or lesser penalties:

-(a) Acts of theft, fraud or grossly unsportsmanlike conduct in conjunction with a sporting event;

-(b) Entering competition under an assumed name;

-(c) Offering, conspiring, or attempting to cause any race to result otherwise than on its merits.

-1Q3.
+The following offenses may be punished by suspension or lesser penalties: - (a) Acts of theft, fraud, dishonesty, or grossly unsportsmanlike conduct in conjunction with a sporting event; - (b) Offering, conspiring, or attempting to cause any race to result otherwise than on its merits. - 1Q3.
+Identity Fraud.
+No licensee may enter a race under an assumed name nor conspire to allow another rider to enter a race under an assumed name.
+This includes fraudulent use of another rider's license, racing numbers, or timing/scoring chip [default penalty one year suspension]. - 1Q4.
 Rules and Course.
 It is the rider's responsibility to familiarize himself with the rules of the event and the race course before the start of the race.
-Riders may not take any other route or short cut [disqualification; 30 days suspension if apparently deliberate and the rider crosses the finish line].
+Riders may not take any other route or short cut [disqualification; 30 days suspension if apparently deliberate and the rider crosses the finish line]. - 1Q5.

-1Q4.
 Withdrawal.
 Riders must immediately follow a referee's order to withdraw from the race [10 days suspension].

-1Q5.
+1Q6.
 Abuse.

-(a) No rider or licensee may be disrespectful toward organizers, officials, riders or spectators [warning for minor offense; possible relegation of rider; and/or up to a \$50 fine].

-(b) No rider or licensee may use foul or abusive language or conduct during a race event [disqualification and 15 days suspension].
+- (a) No rider or licensee may be disrespectful toward organizers, officials, riders or spectators [warning for minor offense; possible relegation of rider; and/or up to a \$50 fine]. - (b) No rider or licensee may use foul or abusive language or conduct during a race event [disqualification and 15 days suspension]. - (c) No licensee may assault (an unlawful attempt, coupled with the present ability, to commit a violent injury on the